unoplatform/uno/doc/articles/feature-flags.md

 # Configuring Uno's behavior globally

-To be able to provide the highest backward compatibility possible, Uno provides a set of compatibility flags that can be set early in an app's startup to control its behavior.
+Uno provides a set of feature flags that can be set early in an app's startup to control its behavior.
+Some of these flags are for backward compatibility, some of them provide fine-grained customizability of a particular feature, and some of them allow to toggle between more 'WinUI-like' and more 'native-like' behavior in a particular context.

 # Legacy Clipping
 Historically, Uno has been relying on the default platform's behavior for clipping, which is quite different from UWP compositing behavior.